nevermined-io/movie-orchestrator-agent/README.md

 1.  **Init Step**:
     *   Defines and schedules subsequent steps.
 2.  **Generate Script**:
-    *   Uses Script Generator to create a story.
+    *   Uses Script Generator to create a story and a list of character descriptions.
-3.  **Extract Characters**:
-    *   Uses Character Extractor to derive characters from the story.
-4.  **Generate Images for Characters**:
+4.  **Generate Videos for Characters**:
-    *   Assigns tasks to Image Generator for creating character images.
+    *   Assigns tasks to Video Generator for creating character cinematic videos.

 * * *